T$^3$-S2S: Training-free Triplet Tuning for Sketch to Scene Synthesis in Controllable Concept Art Generation: Introduction

-The key contributions of our work are summarized as follows. \begin{itemize}[leftmargin=*, noitemsep, nolistsep] \item[$\bullet$] We investigate the underlying mechanisms of the cross-attention layer and identify the imbalance of prompt energy and homogeneity of value matrices. \item[$\bullet$] Our {T$^3$-S2S} model advances a stable diffusion approach by balancing token competition, enriching the expression of attention maps, and accentuating each instance's characteristics. \item[$\bullet$] Combined with the triplet tuning, our {T$^3$-S2S} model enhances the representation of unusual and small instances and realizes high-quality generations of complex multi-instance scenes. \end{itemize}
+The key contributions of our work are summarized as follows: \begin{itemize}[leftmargin=*, noitemsep, nolistsep] \item[$\bullet$] We theoretically investigate the underlying cross-attention mechanisms and identify the imbalance of prompt energy and value non-prominence, leading to deviation from intended prompts. \item[$\bullet$] The triplet tuning advances controllable concept art generation by balancing token competition, enriching attention expression, and accentuating each instance's characteristics. \item[$\bullet$] Our \MethodName~ workflow consistently generates detailed multi-instance 2D images and terrain layout aligned with input prompts. \end{itemize}